Higher Categories and Topological Quantum Field Theories: Proof of Theorem

 We let each $1$-simplex run through the set of all elements in $G$, and let each $2$-, $3$-simplex run through an arbitrary complete set of representatives (i.e., each $2$-, $3$-simplex has its own complete set).
 Then an extended coloring can be viewed as a choice of value for $1$-, $2$-, and $3$-simplices, so that the resulting configuration satisfies the restriction in Definition \ref{def:extendedcoloring}.
 If a configuration is not an extended coloring, we set its contribution to zero.
 As before, we denote the color of a simplex by the simplex itself.
 Then Equation \ref{equ:statesumdef} can be rewritten as Equation \ref{equ:statesumdefrewritten}, where we have omitted the dependence of $\hat{Z}^{\epsilon(\sigma)}(\sigma)$ $\hat{F}$.

-By Equation \ref{equ:statesumdefrewritten}, to prove $Z_{\cross{\Cat}{G}}(M;\T) = Z_{\cross{\Cat}{G}}(M;\T')$, it suffices to show that Equations \ref{equ:3-3}, \ref{equ:2-4}, and \ref{equ:1-5} hold, corresponding to the {\it typical} pachner move $3$-$3$, $2$-$4$, $1$-$5$, respectively, where all simplices which do not present among the summation are assumed to have a fixed coloring on them.
+By Equation \ref{equ:statesumdefrewritten}, to prove $Z_{\cross{\Cat}{G}}(M;\T) = Z_{\cross{\Cat}{G}}(M;\T')$, it suffices to show that Equations \ref{equ:3-3}, \ref{equ:2-4}, and \ref{equ:1-5} hold, corresponding to the {\it typical} Pachner move $3$-$3$, $2$-$4$, $1$-$5$, respectively, where all simplices which do not occur in the summation are assumed to have a fixed coloring on them.

 We give the proof of Equation \ref{equ:3-3} below and leave the proof of Equation \ref{equ:2-4} and Equation \ref{equ:1-5} as an exercise.
-In the proof, the following simple lemmas will be heavily used.
+In the proof, the following simple lemmas will be used heavily.
 We take one more convention that {\it all diagrams of morphisms in figures of this subsection are assumed to have their top and bottom identified}, namely, the diagrams in figures are actually the trace of the morphisms drawn.